peterlamar/engineering-leader/README.md

 ## Focus

 A key to being able to grow is being able to focus.
 Studies and some personal experience suggests that engineers need at least [4 hour blocks](https://chase-seibert.github.io/blog/2017/04/14/engineering-meeting-strategies.html) of uninterrupted time to achieve flow.
 Other literature, such as [Deep Work](https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692/ref=sr_1_1?ie=UTF8&qid=1527856567&sr=8-1&keywords=deep+work+cal) highlight the benefits that many successful knowledge workers have achieved though utilizing periods of intense focus.
+This is also famously described albiet from a different perspective by the blog post ['Maker's schedule, Manager's schedule'](http://www.paulgraham.com/makersschedule.html) which highlights that a single meeting can ruin the afternoon or morning on a maker, whereas filling another slot costs a manager little.

 * Protect engineers time, seeking to give as long uninterrupted stretches possible
 * Perform daily standups over slack/chat when possible